 - Angioplasty: We perform an angioplasty procedure to open blocked arteries and restore blood flow.
 We use a specially designed catheter with a balloon that is inflated in the blocked artery to open it up.

-- Hemodialysis catheter: We insert, exchange and remove catheters in patients undergoing hemodialysis treatment.
+- Hemodialysis catheter: We insert, exchange, and remove hemodialysis catheters in patients undergoing hemodialysis treatment.

-- Arteriovenous (AV) fistula creation: Our vascular specialists create a surgical connection between an artery and a vein for hemodialysis access.
-AV fistulas are typically made in the arms or legs.
+- Arteriovenous (AV) fistula creation: Our vascular surgeon creates a surgical connection between an artery and a vein for hemodialysis access.
+AV fistulas are typically made in the upper extremities or in the groin.

 - Fistulogram: A fistulogram is a special X-ray procedure to look for blood flow abnormalities through your fistula that may be causing problems with your dialysis treatment.

-- Thrombectomy: We perform thrombectomy surgery to de-clot your AV fistula to restore blood flow for proper dialysis.
+- Thrombectomy: We perform thrombectomy surgery to de-clot your AV fistula to restore blood flow within the fistula for proper dialysis.

 - Stenting: A stent is a small mesh tube made of metal implanted in arteries or veins to keep them open.
 We perform intravascular arterial and venous stenting procedures to place a stent in a blocked or narrowed artery or vein in the heart.
 We also perform renal artery stenting to open the arteries that carry blood to the kidneys.